Amazon Redshift Training: 3 Keys to Building a Stable Data Pipeline

 But this kind of ETL (Extract, Transform, and Load) process gets very tricky, very quickly.
-A failure or bug in a single step of an ETL process has cascading effects which can require hours of manual intervention and cleanup.
-These kinds of issues can be a gigantic time sink for the analysts or engineers that have to clean up the mess.
+A failure or bug in a single step of an ETL process has cascading effects that can require hours of manual intervention and cleanup.
+These kinds of issues can be a huge time sink for the analysts or engineers that have to clean up the mess.
 They negatively impact data quality.
 They erode end-user confidence.
-And they can make teams terrified of pushing out even the most innocuous changes to a data pipeline.
+And they can fuel anxiety when pushing out even the most innocuous changes to a data pipeline.

-- Never load duplicate data
+- Avoid loading duplicate data

 - Clean up after themselves

-Idempotent is a mathematical term describing an operation which can be applied arbitrarily many times without changing the result.
-Idempotent data pipelines are fault-tolerant, reliable, and easy to troubleshoot.
+Idempotent is a mathematical term describing an operation that can be applied arbitrarily many times without changing the result.
+Such data pipelines are fault-tolerant, reliable, and easy to troubleshoot.
 And they’re much simpler to build than you might expect.

-Load Data in Isolated Batches
+Load Data to Your Pipeline in Isolated Batches

-If you’re working with time-series data this is fairly straightforward.
-When pulling data from your initial source, simply filter it by time.
+If you’re working with time-series data, this is reasonably straightforward.
+When pulling data from your initial source, filter it by time.
 Operate on an hour, a day, or a month, depending on the volume of your data.
 By operating on data in time-windowed batches like this, you can be confident that any bugs or failures aren’t impacting your data quality beyond a single window.

 Say your data pipeline is loading all of your company’s sales data from the previous month into a SQL database.
 Before you load it, delete any data from last month that’s already in the database.
 Be sure to do this within the same transaction as your load statement.
 This may seem scary.
 But if you’ve implemented your transaction correctly, your pipeline will never delete data without also replacing it.

 INSERT INTO sales (employee, customer, contract_number, annual_revenue, date)